pflynny/Fred.scss/index.md

-# Meet Fred, the friendly front-end framework.
+# Meet Fred, the friendly front-end framework

 > Fred is not Bootstrap, or Foundation. <br/>
 He’s a handy collection of our favourite solutions to common front-end problems.